RishavSharma21/BookMyDoctor/README.md

 | GET    | `/appointments` | Get all appointments       |
 | POST   | `/appointments` | Book a new appointment     |

-💡 Future Enhancements
+##💡 Future Enhancements
-✅ Database integration (MongoDB/MySQL)
+✔️ Database Integration (MongoDB/MySQL)
-✅ Doctor availability & appointment reminders
+✔️ Doctor Availability & Appointment Reminders
+✔️ Frontend UI for easy booking

-🤝 Contributing
+##🤝 Contributing
 Want to contribute?
 Feel free to raise an issue or submit a pull request!